natdog400/Python-Personal-Macro/README.md

 ## Contributing

 Fork your own version to modify please!
+Everything listed may not implemeted or is WIP!!